Planar Juggling of a Devil-Stick using Discrete VHCs: Simulation

 \subsection{Stabilization of a Periodic Orbit}

-We now demonstrate the effectiveness of the controller described in Section \ref{sec5} in stabilizing a desired orbit, specifically the orbit corresponding to planar symmetric juggling in \cite{kant_non-prehensile_2021, kant_juggling_2022}.
-We consider the DVHC in \eqref{eq:VHC-Phi} with the parameters in \eqref{eq:vhc-sim} and the same choices of $\thetaodd$ and $\thetaeven$ in \eqref{eq:theta-sim}.
-Of the infinitely many stable, 2-periodic orbits, we choose to stabilize the orbit for which $\omega^* = -4.1888$, obtained from \eqref{eq:omega-star-planar-symmetric}.
-This results in $\delta_k = 0.5$ s $\forall k$ corresponding to stable juggling.
+We now demonstrate the effectiveness of the controller described in Section \ref{sec5} in stabilizing a desired orbit.
+We consider the DVHC defined by \eqref{eq:vhc-sim} and \eqref{eq:theta-sim}.
+Of the infinitely many stable, 2-periodic orbits, we stabilize the orbit for which $\omega^* = -3.8483$ rad/s, obtained from \eqref{eq:omega-star-identical}.
+This results in $\delta_k = 0.5442$ s $\forall k$ corresponding to stable juggling.
 This orbit can be described using \eqref{eq:orbit} as

 We obtain the control inputs \eqref{eq:Ik} and \eqref{eq:rk} with the same choice of $\lambda$ as in \eqref{eq:lambda-sim}.
 The section \eqref{eq:poincare-section} on which the orbit stabilizing controller \eqref{eq:orbit-I-r} acts is